 That’s what they have done in the pharmaceutical and healthcare industry.
 They have seen patients, HCPs and payers engaging with digital health channels much more rapidly than the industry has been capable of, but are now taking measures to shift their focus away from a transactional model to delivering an outcome-based approach to add value beyond the pill.
 My Valtech colleagues Rasmus Rask and Mikkel Duckert recently published a white paper on how digital health will impact the pharma industry.
-Check here, if you care to get some in-depth information on that.

 Adding value beyond the pill is precisely what Apple’s new HealthKit is aiming at.
 The iOS version 8 came with HealthKit, setting out to make a platform for consumers’ self-measurement.
 And with Apple’s smartwatch soon to be shipped, the time is ripe for a bold move into healthcare.
-Apple is rumored to partner with medical clinics to monitor patients 24/7, so it would seem HealthKit will not only keep track of when to take drugs, but also collect loads of data to create disruptive ways to diagnose and deliver primary care and support therapeutic compliance in a new primary care value network.
+Apple is rumoured to partner with medical clinics to monitor patients 24/7, so it would seem HealthKit will not only keep track of when to take drugs, but also collect loads of data to create disruptive ways to diagnose and deliver primary care and support therapeutic compliance in a new primary care value network.

 Google is also moving into wearable tech.
 They have partnered with Android Wear to extend the Android OS into wearables with voice commands and Google Now cards running the experience.
 Google is also upping its stake in the healthcare disruption, taking the next logical step laid out by our increased urge to search for whatever symptom we may have.
 As described in Wired, Google is testing out a new tool which could offer a direct online conversation to proper medical advice.
 Not least, a new platform, Google Fit, will centralize data, allowing third-party apps to feed off information and personalize the experience.